ANGulchenko/whatmade/README.md

 Whomade is a Linux daemon that monitors user-specified directories and records which process created each file.
 This makes it easy to later identify the origin of files with suspicious or unexpected names.
+The main idea was to monitor and identify files in the dot directories in the /home.

 ## Nuances?